omarmiatello/telegram-api-generator/example/telegram.md

     KeyboardButtonRequestUsers(request_id: Integer, user_is_bot: Boolean, user_is_premium: Boolean, max_quantity: Integer, request_name: Boolean, request_username: Boolean, request_photo: Boolean)

 <p>This object defines the criteria used to request a suitable chat.
 Information about the selected chat will be shared with the bot when the corresponding button is pressed.
-The bot will be granted requested rights in the сhat if appropriate <a href="/bots/features#chat-and-user-selection">More about requesting chats »</a></p>
+The bot will be granted requested rights in the chat if appropriate. <a href="/bots/features#chat-and-user-selection">More about requesting chats »</a>.</p>

     KeyboardButtonRequestChat(request_id: Integer, chat_is_channel: Boolean, chat_is_forum: Boolean, chat_has_username: Boolean, chat_is_created: Boolean, user_administrator_rights: ChatAdministratorRights, bot_administrator_rights: ChatAdministratorRights, bot_is_member: Boolean, request_title: Boolean, request_username: Boolean, request_photo: Boolean)